Kasauri/Kasauri/README.md

-- 👋 Hi, I’m Kargwak Abednego Sauri
+- 👋 Hi, I’m Kargwak Abednego Sauri and a physicist
-- 👀 I’m interested in machine learning, artificial intelligence, data science and analysis
+- 👀 I’m interested in Biophotonics, optics/laser physics
 - 🌱 I’m currently learning data science and machine learning
-- 💞️ I’m looking to collaborate on project of machine learning application in physics and medical physics
+- 💞️ I’m looking to collaborate on project of machine learning application in physics, Biophotonics and and optics
 - 📫 How to reach me abednegosauri@gmail.com

 <!---